I'm a member

 Because CS is likely underdiagnosed, the actual proportion of simplex cases (defined as individuals with no obvious family history) and familial cases (defined as ≥2 related affected individuals) cannot be determined.
-The majority of CS cases are simplex.
+Most CS cases are simplex.
 It is estimated that 50-90% of cases of CS are de novo and approximately 10-50% of individuals with CS have an affected parent.

 Because of the phenotypic heterogeneity associated with the hamartoma syndromes, the diagnosis of PHTS is made only when a PTEN mutation is identified.
 Up to 85% of patients who meet the clinical criteria for a diagnosis of CS and 65% of patients with a clinical diagnosis of BRRS have a detectable PTEN mutation.
 Some data suggest that up to 20% of patients with Proteus syndrome and up to 50% of patients with a Proteus-like syndrome have PTEN mutations.

 Penetrance: More than 90% of individuals with CS have some clinical manifestation of the disorder by the late 20s.
 By the third decade, 99% of affected individuals develop the mucocutaneous stigmata, primarily trichilemmomas and papillomatous papules, as well as acral and plantar keratoses.

-No U.S. Food and Drug Administration (FDA)-cleared molecular diagnostic tests were found.
-Thus, molecular evaluation is offered as a laboratory-developed test.
-Clinical laboratories may develop and validate tests in-house (“home-brew”) and market them as a laboratory service; such tests must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
+Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests (LDTs) must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
 Laboratory testing for PTEN mutations is available under the auspices of CLIA.
 Laboratories that offer LDTs must be licensed by CLIA for high-complexity testing.
 To date, the U.S. Food and Drug Administration has chosen not to require any regulatory review of this test.

 Genetic testing for a PTEN mutation may be considered medically necessary to confirm the diagnosis when a patient has clinical signs of a PTEN hamartoma tumor syndrome.

 Genetic testing for a PTEN mutation may be considered medically necessary in a first -degree relative of a proband with a known PTEN mutation. (see Policy Guidelines)